bullmoose20/MK-Docs/docs/files/playlists.md

     1. Note that Playlist files are not called within the `libraries` section, they are defined at the root identation as you can see here
-    2.  `config` refers to the location that you mapped to `config` when following the Komet Installation Guides.
+    2.  `config` refers to the location that you mapped to `config` when following the Kometa Installation Guides.

 ## Playlist Attributes

-Komet can automatically build and update playlists defined within the `playlists` attribute.
+Kometa can automatically build and update playlists defined within the `playlists` attribute.

 These are the attributes which can be utilized within the Playlist File: